Hemp Oil To Help Pets’ Mobility

 Both cats and dogs can develop arthritis.
 Symptoms of arthritis can include the following behaviors:

 Cats tend to hide their pain more than dogs, and are less likely to cry out or attempt to move, but will simply lie still for longer periods.
-This is not always simply attributed to lack of energy due to old age, but can signal a cat who is feeling constant joint pain.
+This is not always simply attributed to a lack of energy due to old age but can signal a cat who is feeling constant joint pain.